 Note how many EHRs have too much on-screen stuff: checkboxes, fields, tabs, menus, etc. Get more than seven major interactive elements on a single screen, and your customer is lost.
 This happens when software developers and designers don’t really put themselves in their client’s shoes for every specific user role.

-Before we move on to the next step, I want to briefly mention that the design stage really kicks in the agile development cycle.
-Without boring you to death, agile is the golden standard in the software development industry.
+The design stage really kicks in the agile development cycle.
+Without boring you to death, the agile methodology is the golden standard in the software development industry.

 Related: Agile App Development: Building Winning Products